-The Federal Council additionally established the interdepartmental coordinating group on combating money laundering and the financing of terrorism (CGMF) in 2013.
-In June 2015, the CGMF published the first and in Octobre 2021 the second report on the national assessment of the risks of money laundering and terrorist financing (NRA) in June 2015 and the second report in October 2021:
+The Federal Council established the interdepartmental coordinating group on combating money laundering and the financing of terrorism (CGMF) in 2013.
+The CGMF published the first report on the national assessment of the risks of money laundering and terrorist financing (NRA) in June 2015 and the second report in October 2021:

 The CGMF has also published several analyses of money laundering and terrorist financing risks in various areas (see below: "Further information" > "Reports").
 Further analytical reports are being prepared.